jingw193/AdaptiveFSS/README.md

-<h1 align="center"> <a href="https://github.com/jingw193/AdaptiveFSS">Adaptive FSS: A Novel Few-Shot Segmentation Framework via Prototype Enhancement -- AAAI 2024</a></h1>
+<h1 align="center"> Adaptive FSS: A Novel Few-Shot Segmentation Framework via Prototype Enhancement -- AAAI 2024</h1>
 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for latest update. </h5> </h1>

 <p align="center">